ZeresenayNugussie/alx-pre_course/0x01-git/README.md

-This Readme file is for git only
+This Readme file is for git only,
+Foldr name == 0x01-git